codedbymasood/wc-restock-alerts/README.md

-# Product availability notifier for WooCommerce
+# Restock Alerts for WooCommerce

 A lightweight WooCommerce addon that allows customers to subscribe for notifications when an out-of-stock product is restocked.
 Includes intelligent follow-up emails and include dynamic discount codes to recover more sales.